patolardon/KafkaZipkinTracing/README.md

 consume topics : my-topic-test, output-topic, zipkin, zipkin-streams (which are automatically created as soon as the producer is writing in my-topic-test) :
   You should see messages and traces

+Kafka connect :

+From the KafkaConnectZipkin folder, run the run.sh command.

+Only tune was to add brave-kafka-interceptor-0.5.5-SNAPSHOT.jar to the kafka-connect-twitter folder and to parameter it in the connect-standalone.properties